 Initially, a visual field test can be hard to perform accurately.
 Performance improves significantly on repeat testing.
-You may need to do 2-3 visual field tests to generate reliable, repeatable results for interpretation by your eye care practitioner.
+You may need to do 2-3 visual field tests to generate reliable, repeatable results for your eye care practitioner’s interpretation.

 Retinal nerve fibre layer (RNFL) analysis

-Retinal nerve fibre layer (RNFL) analysis non-invasively and quantitatively measures the thickness of the nerve tissue around the optic disc.
-Like visual field testing, RNFL analysis is used to both help in the diagnosis of glaucoma and as an aid in monitoring response to treatment
+Retinal nerve fibre layer (RNFL) analysis non-invasively and quantitatively measures the nerve tissue’s thickness around the optic disc.
+Like visual field testing, RNFL analysis is used to help in the diagnosis of Glaucoma and aid in monitoring response to treatment.

 How is open-angle Glaucoma treated?